I began a new journey in May this year (2016), tracing two long arcs:

 Alberto Neri, an Italian, had recently joined Plan, from the private sector.
 (Rumour had it that he had been manager of a high-tech valve production facility…) This was, of course, consistent with broader trends in the sector at the time, bringing in senior staff from the private sector to “professionalize” our organizations as they grew.

-Alberto is on the right in this photo, taken at a meeting just after I joined Plan:
+Alberto is on the right in this photo, taken at a meeting in Quito just after I joined Plan: